nazariyg/Phred/README.md

     Tm::PATTERN_W3C);              // "2009-02-13T15:31:30-08:00"
 ```

 When dealing with dates and time, the months are identified by their numbers, starting with 1 for January and ending with 12 for December.
-The minimum number of a day is 1, but the maximum such number depends on the actual month, with 31 being of course the largest possible number.
 Hours, minutes, and seconds are numbered in the usual way, starting with 0 and ending with 23 for hours and with 59 for minutes and seconds.
 Milliseconds are supported for any point in time and their numbers range from 0 to 999.
-The days of the week are identified by the `SUNDAY`, `MONDAY`, `TUESDAY`, `WEDNESDAY`, `THURSDAY`, `FRIDAY`, and `SATURDAY` enumerands of the class.
+The days of the week are identified by `SUNDAY`, `MONDAY`, `TUESDAY`, `WEDNESDAY`, `THURSDAY`, `FRIDAY`, and `SATURDAY` enumerands of the class.

 You can ask a time object for individual date/time components like this: